faizakram/QuickStartSpringBoot/GitHub_SSH_Key_Setup.md

+# 📌 SSH Key Setup for GitHub Access – Organization Enforces SSO

+> **Short Description:**
+> Our organization has recently moved to the enterprise version of GitHub with Single Sign-On (SSO) enforcement.
+This guide provides clear steps to configure your SSH access correctly to avoid authentication issues while working with Git repositories.

+---

-# GitHub SSH Key Setup – Step-by-Step Guide
+## GitHub SSH Key Setup – Step-by-Step Guide

 > **Note:** This guide has been prepared to assist in resolving the recent GitHub access issues we’ve encountered, particularly those related to SSH authentication.
 We hope it proves helpful in addressing these challenges smoothly.